 Everything we have learnt and are learning comes from our customers.
 From the very beginning, any time we thought we had delivered a solution to a problem, we'd take it to clients and discover a bunch of minor or major issues with that.
 And that's the agile process we work to.
 It’s tight iteration cycles that help build the right product for those customers.

-We might sit down as engineers and try to guestimate (I mean engineer) what we thought was the right solution to the problem as we understood it, but it's only when something is presented to a client you understand what problem you're really trying to solve and the amount of variability there is in how people approach things.
+We might sit down as a team and try to engineer what we thought was the right solution to the problem as we understood it, but it's only when something is presented to a client you understand what problem you're really trying to solve and the amount of variability there is in how people approach things.

 Variability comes from all over the place with compliance.
 It comes from a client’s business requirements, from their industry, the people that work in the business, it comes from risk appetite and jurisdictions.
 The only way you can really get a feel for that and understand it properly and then understand the right solution is by talking to clients.